nasa-nccs-hpda/terragpu/README.md

 Each particular project includes its own README with information.
 When these projects are concluded, they will be migrated to their own repository.

-Raster processing relies in xarray and rasterio for memory mapping operations.
+Raster processing relies in xarray and rasterio for memory mapping operations, using Dask as the backend.

-## Short Term Enhancements

-- [ ] Create and publish PIP package
-- [X] Add additional indices
-- [ ] Document Random Forest
+Pytorch is implemented for GPU accelaration of Sckitlearn models.

 ## Ongoing Projects